sit-on-cushions-we-must/led_cube/README.md

 Send the pins of the cube through the holes on the perf board and use wires to connect the pins from the cube to the corresponding pins on the headers.

-## notes on making animations for the cube
+## Notes on making animations for the cube

 I'm using an Arduino so all the animations are written in c++ for the Arduino.